HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: The MM-5B Dataset

-The MM-5B dataset is constructed from multi-source satellite imagery collected from Google Earth, GaoFen-2, and Sentinel-2, each with distinct spatial resolutions and spectral configurations.
-Specifically, Google Earth imagery provides 1-meter resolution with three spectral bands (RGB); GaoFen-2 provides MSI with four bands (RGB and NIR) at a resolution of 4-meters; and Sentinel-2 imagery delivers 10-band MSI (B2–B8, B8A, B11, and B12) with a spatial resolution of 10 meters.
-These three data sources are complementary in both of spatial resolution and spectral information.
-This combination effectively supports a wide range of typical application scenarios in optical RS tasks and offers rich information for multi-modal analysis.
+Building upon these annotations, MM-5B is constructed from multi-source satellite imagery collected from Google Earth, GaoFen-2, and Sentinel-2, each with distinct spatial resolutions and spectral configurations.
+Specifically, Google Earth imagery provides 1-meter resolution with three spectral bands (RGB); GaoFen-2 provides MSI with four bands (RGB and NIR) at 4-meter resolution; and Sentinel-2 imagery delivers 10-band multispectral inputs (B2–B8, B8A, B11, and B12) with a spatial resolution of 10 meters.
+The spatial and spectral complementarity of these distinct sources effectively supports a wide range of typical application scenarios in optical RS, offering rich information for cross-sensor and cross-resolution model development.